FuckingNode/fuckingnode.github.io/docs/manual/configuration.md

 cd my-projects
 fuckingnode add ./*
 # this will check every folder
-# NOTE: as of now, if one folder cannot be added as a project, it'll stop the entire program
 ```

 **4 /** You also can waste your time opening the config file.
 It's a plain text file that stores absolute paths separated by line breaks.
 On :fontawesome-brands-windows: Windows it lives at your local `%APPDATA%`, and on :simple-linux: Linux & :simple-apple: macOS it lives on `HOME` (or `XDG_CONFIG_HOME`).
 It looks kinda like this: